Ackermann or the Ackermann effect is a property of a car's suspension that causes the car's toe angle to change as the wheels are turned to each side.

 - Changing the number of spacers at the rack (inside of the link).
 This only applies when the ball stud is aligned horizontally - if it is vertical, the spacers control bump steer.

-Lower Ackermann angle (links straighter, more perpendicular to chassis)
+More positive Ackermann (links straighter, more perpendicular to chassis)

 - More off-power steering